csesoc/constitution/CONSTITUTION.rst

    #.
 The duties of the Returning Officer shall be:

       #.
 Ensure that they are at all times impartial and objective and cannot be determined to have a real or perceived conflict of interest by Club members, Executive or by Arc Clubs Management;
       #.
-Subject to the Constitution and Arc Clubs Policy and Procedure, ensure that all elections are run fairly
+Ensure that all nominees are given equal opportunity to present themselves;
       #.
-Prepare and circulate all notices of election, nominations, voting and proxies to be held as part of any General Meeting in which an election is to take place
+Subject to the Constitution and Arc Clubs Policy and Procedure, ensure that all elections are run fairly;
       #.
+Prepare and circulate all notices of election, nominations, voting and proxies to be held as part of any General Meeting in which an election is to take place;
-Provide all members with access to an email address that is designated for use by the Returning Officers over the course of their duties
+      #.
+Provide all members with access to an email address that is designated for use by the Returning Officers over the course of their duties;
       #.
 Subject to the provisions in Section 3.3 - `Election of the Executive`_, accept all nominations and treat any defective or late nominations in the manner prescribed;

 Annual general meetings - holding of